derrickSh43/AI_Fluency_score-/asseament.md

-# AI Fluency Assessment Report — Derrick Weil
+# AI Fluency Assessment Report —

 This report outlines the demonstrated competencies and technical maturity of Derrick Weil in the domains of AI-assisted engineering, infrastructure automation, and governance-first platform design.